 Hayward followed it with what would grow to become his second, sound version of Rewi’s Last Stand.
 This time he showed much more concern for accuracy in dramatising the events of 1864's Battle of Ōrākau.
 Many of the scenes were shot on or close to the original Waikato locations, including a painstakingly recreated replica of Ōrākau Pā.
 Keen to have the film screen in the United Kingdom, Hayward later agreed to have it cut into substantially shorter form as The Last Stand.

 Rewi also introduced Hayward to his future wife and creative partner, photographer Ramai Te Miha (aka Patricia Miller), who played the romantic lead.
 They married in 1943.
-Rudall worked at government filmmakers the National Film Unit, then in 1946 they departed for Britain, where Rudall’s mobile sound camera helped them win work.
+Rudall worked at government filmmakers the National Film Unit.
+In 1946 the couple departed for Britain, where Rudall’s sound camera helped them win work.
 They made newsreels and documentaries; Rudall directed 34-minute ship tale The Goodwin Sands.

 By 1952 the couple were back in New Zealand, where a documentary on Opo the dolphin would sell to 26 countries (they talk about Opo in this 1972 documentary).
 There were also filmmaking excursions to Australia, Albania, and an invitation from the Chinese Government to make a series of films on China, the first to be shot in English there since Communist rule began in 1949.
-The two also collaborated on a film about race relations, The World Is Turning Toward The Coloured People, and through the 60s made a series of educational films seen by many Kiwi school children.
+The two also collaborated on a film about race relations, The World Is Turning Toward The Coloured People, and through the 60s made a series of educational films (including some shot in Samoa) seen by many Kiwi schoolchildren.

 As Rudall aged, Ramai's share of the filmmaking burden increased.
 She later said that "I used to cart the equipment, I mean I was 17 years younger than Rudall, and toward the end I also at times had to carry him".
 In press interviews Rudall often continued to give the impression that he worked alone.